YaremenkoTaras/NebulaMind/docs/USER_GUIDE_ARBITRAGE.md

 - Don't chase tiny profits (<0.5%)
 - Don't execute old opportunities (>2 min)
 - Don't ignore the risk warnings
+- **Don't try to execute with less than minimum required amount**
+  - Error: "Please use at least X USDT (currently using Y USDT)"
+  - Solution: Increase your amount or choose different chain

 ### Position Sizing